MartinR2345/MiniComplianceProgram/README.md

  <li>Technological (A.8 - 34 Controls): Network security, encryption, and access management.</li>
 </ul>

 I mapped each identified risk to 20 relevant specific IS0 270001 Annex A controls.
+These controls were chosen to reduce the chance or impact of each risk happening.

 EMR System (Unauthorized Access) <br/>
  <strong>Controls</strong>: